 C14.6.2.3.
 Security Assistance Account Financial Audit Procedures.
 The DSCA (Office of Business Operations, Comptroller Directorate, Financial Audits and Systems Division (OBO/CMP/FAS)) Audit Response Team receives, reviews, and assigns audit requests from the auditors.
 Groups assigned to audit requests are responsible for asking clarifying questions as necessary, providing applicable documentation, and submitting materials by the requested due date.
 DSCA (OBO/CMP/FAS) Audit Response Team serves as the liaison between the auditors and functional DSCA representatives.

 C14.6.2.3.1.
-Upon receipt of an audit request, the DSCA (ADM/CPO) Audit Liaison Officer reviews the audit request and appoints a DSCA Primary Action Officer (PAO) or a Collateral Action Officer (CAO).
+Upon receipt of an audit request, the DSCA (ADM/PIE) Audit Liaison Officer reviews the audit request and appoints a DSCA Primary Action Officer (PAO) or a Collateral Action Officer (CAO).
 The PAO and CAO are responsible for preparing and coordinating DSCA responses to the audit or report.
-The DSCA (ADM/CPO) Audit Liaison Officer alerts the appropriate organizations of any significant issues associated with the audit.
+The DSCA (ADM/PIE) Audit Liaison Officer alerts the appropriate organizations of any significant issues associated with the audit.
 DSCA is committed to a fully open and transparent process in which DSCA staff works with the auditors to ensure the requests for information and questions are answered in a timely manner.

 C14.6.2.3.2.
 Entrance Conference.
 Entrance Conferences are conducted as soon as practical between DSCA, DFAS, the IAs (that execute the funds under audit), and the auditor/DoDIG.
 The final Entrance Conference presentation includes inputs from both DSCA and the auditor.
 The DSCA (OBO/CMP/FAS) Audit Response Team schedules the Entrance Conference meeting and coordinates invitation distribution to make sure that applicable parties are included.